julcaguiat/j-cag.github.io/topic-pages/6KaliAgent_page.md

 ### **🧠 Step 1: Find Your Wazuh Server's IP:**

-- On the Ubuntu-Wazuh-Server, run commands:
+- On the Ubuntu-Wazuh-Server, run command:

 > **ip a**